 Usually a good wing sauce is made with butter (in my previous life that would be a bottle of hot sauce and a stick of butter melted together!).
 To get that same buttery flavor but without the dairy, I used red palm oil which is derived from the fruit of the oil palm tree and has a number of healthy components, including high amounts of vitamin E and omega-3 fatty acids.
-You can find red palm oil at most health food stores, or find it and other healthy fats from vendors I trust in the marketplace (click here see buying options).
+You can find red palm oil at most health food stores.

 If you get whole chicken wings, you will want to separate the drummette from the flat part so each wing produces two pieces.
 The wing tips are a great addition to your bone broth, so make sure you don’t throw them out!
 Side note: Your guests might think you are crazy for doing this, but I also chase them around with a ziplock bag and collect their discarded bones for later broth making.
 You may decide you don’t want to be known as THAT person, so I don’t blame you if you just let them go in the trash.

 - 1 red bell pepper, roughly chopped